-Note that any process mediated by a photon can also be mediated by a Z^0 .
+Note that any process mediated by a photon can also be mediated by a $Z^0$ .
 QFD diagrams must be added to QED diagrams in the theoretical description of the process, and, consequently, the predicted transformation rate and crosssection are altered in a small, but measureable way from the predictions of QED alone.
 Precision experiments have measured the effect in, for example, $e^- + e^+ \rightarrow \mu^- + \mu^+$ Bhabha scattering and parity (mirror symmetry) violation in atomic, electromagnetic processes.
 Neutral currents, though, are most evident in interactions involving neutrino scattering.

-Charged weak interactions are the only known interactions that change the flavor of fundamental particles.
-They alone produce transformations in which quantum numbers change, unlike the rearrangement of quarks in strong interactions and of particle-antiparticle pairs in electromagnetic pair production and pair annihilation.
+Charged weak interactions are the only known interactions that change the flavor of interaction particles.
+They alone produce transformations in which quantum numbers change, unlike the rearrangement of quarks in strong interactions and electromagnetic pair production and pair annihilation.